πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • Reels auto-publish can be unreliable depending on account type

-• No cross-platform scheduling at all
+• No cross-platform scheduling outside Meta's ecosystem

 Verdict: If you're Instagram + Facebook only, stop reading.
 Use this.
 Save the money.
-If you have any other platform, you'll need something else — and at that point you're back to juggling 3 tools or paying for a single scheduler that handles everything.
+If you have any other platform, you'll need something else β€” and at that point you're back to juggling 3 tools or paying for a single scheduler that handles everything.

-6. Later — Free tier exists, but it's very limited
+6. Later β€” Free tier exists, but it's even more limited in 2026#

-Free plan type: Freemium (forever-free) Free posts allowed: 10 per month Platforms: 1 social profile AI captions on free?
+Free plan type: Freemium (forever-free) Free posts allowed: 5 per social profile per month (yes β€” Later cut this again) Platforms: Limited to single channels with free tier caveats AI captions on free?
 No

 Pros: